-What it is
+What is an ERCP?

-The doctor can look down the endoscope or at pictures on a TV monitor.
-The test takes between 30 minutes and 2 hours.
+Your doctor can look down the endoscope or at pictures on a TV monitor.
+They also take x-rays of the pancreas, gallbladder and bile ducts.

 Why you might have it